PaddlePaddle/models/ltr/README_en.md

 Figure 4.
 Network structure of LambdaRank

-A list of result documents resulting from a query is entered into the network as a sample, replacing RankCost with the LambdaCost layer, and the rest of the structure is the same as RankNet.
+Replacing the pair of the document-score pair with the list of the query-related document as input sample, refactoring the LambdaCost layer to RankCost layer, and keep the rest of the network same with Ranket.

 - LambdaCost layer: The LambdaCost layer uses the NDCG difference as the Lambda function.
 The score is a one-dimensional sequence.
 For a monotonic training sample, the full-connection layer output is a 1x1 sequence, and the length of the both sequence is equal to the number of documents obtained by the query.
 The **LambdaRank** function's details  is in [LambdaRank](https://papers.nips.cc/paper/2971-learning-to-rank-with-nonsmooth-cost-functions.pdf)